johnathan-greenaway/cli-FSD/README.md

 - [x] - refactor flags for SafeMode, Autopilot

 ### To Do
 - [ ] - refactor and expand CMD module
-- [] for v0.8 - route requests to a custom gpt-4-turbo assistant with code interpreter access using OpenAI's Assistants API
 - [ ] - build advanced menu and config options

 ## Considering